New Hair Growth vs Breakage: How To Tell The Difference – Rennora Beauty

 When you consider how much African American hair grows in a year, you can't afford to lose any baby hairs prematurely.
 You need to make sure they grow into full, healthy hairs.
 And being able to tell the difference between new hair growth vs breakage is step one.
 From there, you can come up with a solution and regimen if necessary.

 We hope this article helped you gain clarity on how to tell the difference between hair breakage or new growth.
 If you're still not quite sure, it's best to err on the side of caution and assume it's breakage - so you can start taking your hair care journey more seriously!
-With our solution at Allurium Beauty, your dream hair is just a few clicks away.
+With our solution at Rennora Beauty, your dream hair is just a few clicks away.